medpaf/face-mask-detector/README.md

 ### Windows

-Since Windows doesn't come with Python pre-installed, you'll need to install it if you haven't already.
-Use the link below to download Python:

-[Python](https://www.python.org/downloads/windows/) (it is recommended to install the stable release)
+Since Windows doesn't come with Python pre-installed, you'll need to [install Python](https://www.python.org/downloads/windows/) if you haven't already.
+It is recommended to install the stable release.

 After thar, install the following dependecies typing the following commands on the Command Prompt (CMD):
 ```